 Conjure up a vision of the person for whom you are writing.
 Be as precise as you can in your imagining.

-My ideal reader is someone who is 40-50 years old, a small business owner or someone about to take the plunge into creating their own business.
+My ideal reader is someone who is 40-50 years old, a small business owner or someone about to take the plunge into starting a business.
 He or she probably has limited IT skills but knows enough to be able to find their way around the web and can manage their WIFI connections when visiting a Starbucks.

 UK Readers Should Read My EKM Review